axibase/atsd-use-cases/chart-of-the-day/world-progress-explorer/README.md

 ![](./images/pop-loss-post-ussr.png)
 [![](./images/button-new.png)](https://trends.axibase.com/fcb79db7)

-Open the **Trends** visualization above to track the same pattern in other former Warsaw Pact countries by using the drop-down menus to navigate through the data.
+Open the **Trends** visualization above to track the same pattern in other former Warsaw Pact countries by using the drop-down lists to navigate through the data.

 ### Greatest Population Decline Percent Across Observed Period (1970-2015)